United Way of New York City

 HERSTORY — WOMEN'S HISTORY MONTH

-My Role: I identified a cultural moment that aligned with our audience and built a content strategy around it.
-Brought in our Gen Z intern to make it feel authentic on camera and partnered with our Social Media Manager on execution to bring it to life.
+My Role: I identified the cultural moment, designed the concept around it, and brought in our Gen Z intern to make it feel authentic on camera.
+Partnered with our Social Media Manager on execution to bring it to life.